moyano83/Designing-Data-Intensive-Applications/README.md

 #### Aggregation: Data Cubes and Materialized Views

-Data warehouse queries often involve an aggregate function (SUM, AVG...), which if are used often, might have sense to cache the results of such functions.
+Data warehouse queries often involve an aggregate function (SUM, AVG...), which if they are used often, might have sense to cache the results of such functions.
 One way of creating such a cache is a _materialized view_: similar to virtual views (data as result of a query), but written to disk.
 When the underlying data changes, a materialized view needs to be updated, because it is a denormalized copy of the data.
 A common special case of a materialized view is known as a data cube or OLAP cube which is a grid of aggregates grouped by different dimensions.
-In this cubes, performance is gain at the cost of flexibility in querying (therefore this type of aggregation is often limited to some particular queries).
+In these cubes, performance is gain at the cost of flexibility in querying (therefore this type of aggregation is often limited to some particular queries).

 ## Chapter 4: Encoding and Evolution<a name="Chapter4"></a>